nrkno/sofie-atem-connection/README.md

 Whenever a packet from the ATEM is received that changes the state, this event will be fired.
 The path parameter is a path into the state that represents the change, to allow for filtering of events. eg video.ME.0.programInput

+- `receivedCommand(command)`
+Whenever a packet from the ATEM is received that contains a command, this event will be fired.
+This should not be relied on in most usage, as the commands can and will have breaking changes in patch releases.
+This event is needed for some use cases, so if this is used you should likely pin the version down to a specific patch release to ensure nothing breaks.

 ## Debug

 Set `debug=true` config option in order to see raw packets.
 This is especially useful for library developers.